-5.1.2 STAND-ALONE WIDS/WIPS DEPLOYMENTS
+5.1.2 OVERLAY WIDS/WIPS DEPLOYMENTS

-A WIDS/WIPS may also be deployed as a stand-alone WIDS/WIPS that is not integrated into the WLAN Access System within a Campus WLAN or MA CP.
+A WIDS/WIPS may also be deployed as an Overlay WIDS/WIPS that is not integrated into the WLAN Access System within a Campus WLAN or MA CP.
 This configuration may be required if the WLAN Access System does not have a WIDS capability or the chosen WIDS/WIPS is not part of a WLAN Access System.
-In this case, the WIDS/WIPS may reside in either the Black Management, Gray Management, Red Management, or an independent network outside of the CSfC solution.
-Additionally, any time a standalone WIDS/WIPS is used, the WIDS/WIPS controller or controllers must not be directly connected to the Management Network but instead, must go through a firewall for inspection of allowed traffic and blocking of disallowed traffic.
-When deployed within the Black, Gray or Red Management Network a WIDS/WIPS controller must traverse the associated firewall to access the management network.
-Figure 4 shows a MA deployment with a stand-alone WIDS/WIPS in the Gray Management and all components of the WIDS/WIPS would reside and be controlled from Gray Management.
-The WIDS/WIPS in this scenario cannot correlate data with the WLAN Access System also the WIDS/WIPS Sensors are all considered to be part of the Gray Management Network which will greatly increase both the size and surface of the Gray Management Network.
+In this case, the WIDS/WIPS may reside in either the Black Management, Gray Management, or an independent network outside of the CSfC solution.
+Additionally, any time an Overlay WIDS/WIPS is used, the WIDS/WIPS controller or controllers must not be directly connected to the Management Network but instead, must go through a firewall for inspection of allowed traffic and/or blocking of disallowed traffic.
+When deployed within the Black or Gray Management Network a WIDS/WIPS controller must traverse the associated firewall to access the management network.
+Figure 4 Figure 4 shows an MA deployment with an Overlay WIDS/WIPS in the Gray Management and all components of the WIDS/WIPS would reside and be controlled from Gray Management.
+The WIDS/WIPS in this scenario cannot correlate data with the WLAN Access System, also the WIDS/WIPS Sensors are all considered to be part of the Gray Management Network which will greatly increase both the size and surface of the Gray Management Network.
 This configuration has the benefit of leveraging the Gray Management services that are already being used and can leverage additional capabilities such as Enterprise Gray (see Section 5.2).

-Figure 4: MA with Stand-alone WIDS/WIPS in Gray Management
+Figure 4: MA with Overlay WIDS/WIPS in Gray Management

-Figure 5 shows a MA solution with a stand-alone WIDS/WIPS that is part of the Black Management Network.
+Figure 5 shows an MA solution with an Overlay WIDS/WIPS that is part of the Black Management Network.
 The WIDS/WIPS in this scenario can correlate data with the WLAN Access System.
-Also, the WIDS/WIPS requires the Black Management Network to support the WLAN Access System and the WIDS/WIPS.
+Also, the WIDS/WIPS requires the Black Management Network support the WLAN Access System and the WIDS/WIPS.
 In this configuration, all the WIDS/WIPS sensors are part of the Black Management Network and must be protected as such.

-Figure 5: MA with Stand-alone WIDS/WIPS in Black Management
+Figure 5: MA with Overlay WIDS/WIPS in Black Management

-When a WIDS/WIPS is used within Campus WLAN CP, it can be deployed within the Gray Management Network, Red Management Network or outside the CSfC solution.
+When a WIDS/WIPS is used within the Campus WLAN CP, it can be deployed within the Gray Management Network, Red Management Network or outside the CSfC solution.
 Figure 6 shows a WIDS/WIPS controlled and managed within the Gray Management Network.
-This configuration is similar to the configuration shown in Figure 4 with MA and has nearly an identical capability and use except that since the WLAN Access System and WIDS/WIPS are collocated on the same network there data can be correlated between each other.
+This configuration is similar to the configuration shown in Figure 4 with MA and has nearly an identical capability and use except that since the WLAN Access System and WIDS/WIPS are collocated on the same network their data can be correlated between each other.